-For the reference page in AP style, you need:
+For the reference page in APA style, you need:

-- · The author's full name
+- The author's full name

-- · The date of the source's publication
+- The date of the source's publication

-- · The title of the source
+- The title of the source

-- · The full web address, if applicable
+- The full web address, if applicable

+- The publisher information, if applicable

 You create a reference page that comes after your essay by putting in the author's full last name, then a comma, and then the initial of the author's first name.
 You put a period after this information.
-Then in parentheses, you put the date, again followed by another period.
+Then, in parentheses, you put the date, again followed by another period.

-Then, using italics, you put in the title of the source and another period.
-Finally, you write "retrieved from" and enter the full web address.
-Notice that there's no period at the end of the citation if a web address is provided.
+Then, using italics (if the source is a book), you put in the title of the source and another period.
+Finally, you write "retrieved from" and enter the full web address or the publisher information.
+Notice that there's no period at the end of the citation if a web address is provided: